butasebi/3DMP/README.md

-# The homeworks for the 3DMP printing and modelling course
+# The homeworks for the 3D modelling and printing course.